eagle-ai/eagle-ai.github.io/README.md

 # Eagle Documentation Site
-Welcome to the Apache Eagle (incubating) documentation!
+Welcome to the Apache Eagle documentation!

 ## Prerequisites